 5. Falafel spiced deviled eggs.
 Skip the mayo from traditional deviled eggs and try this recipe from Kitchen Konfidence for quick afternoon protein boost.
 This also doubles as a nice festive appetizer!

 6. Apple chips.
 If you must have chips, stay away from the salty, chemical-packed store bought stuff.
 Opt for energizing apple chips sprinkled with cinnamon instead.

 7. Roasted chickpeas.
-Try this recipe from Just a Little Bit of Bacon for when you crave something spicy.
+Try this recipe when you crave something sweet.
 You’ll get fuel from the fiber and protein without the guilty feeling after.